pedropalhari/modif/README.md

 - `yarn`
 - Either `node pm2.js` or `yarn dev:g`
   - The latter is prefered as it has `nodemon` and `--enable-source-maps` capabilities.
+  - A server will spawn under `http://localhost:6780`, navigate to it to query the API

+## Early FAQ

+- Hey, why don't you use `X` instead of Apollo Studio Sandbox?

+I like the Sandbox.
+It's visually great, let me do a lot of work visually.

+- Why can't I do `Y`?

+Very _very_ early stage toy.
+But check [Contributing](#contributing) up above and make yourself at home.